HeringtonPress/Systems/Combat.md

 ### Actions After a Grapple
 Grappling a foe lets you try special moves on later turns, provided your victim hasn’t broken free.
 Each requires an Attack or All-Out Attack maneuver, and counts as an attack.

 **Takedown**: Bear a standing opponent to the ground.
 Roll a Quick Contest, with each contestant using the highest of ST, DX, or best grappling skill.
 If you aren’t standing, you have the usual attack penalty for posture.
-If you’re grappling your enemy’s leg or foot, you get +3.
+If you’re grappling your enemy’s leg you get +3.
 If you win, your victim falls down in your hex, losing his grip if he was grappling you.
 If you lose, you suffer those effects!
 On a tie, nothing happens.

 **Pin**: Prevent an opponent who’s lying down from acting.
 You must be grappling your foe’s torso.
 Roll a Regular Contest of ST. The larger fighter gets +3 per point of Size Modifier difference.
 The fighter with the most free hands has +3.
 If you win, your foe is now helpless; you must stay there to hold him down, but you can free one hand for other actions.
 If you lose or tie, nothing happens.

 A hand not committed to grappling can be used for an Attack, All-Out Attack, or Ready maneuver.
 You can bite even if your hands are busy.
-To Aim, Feint, Concentrate, Wait, or make a ranged attack, though, you must first pin your foe.
+To Aim, Feint, Concentrate, Wait, or make a ranged attack you must first pin your foe.

 You may also perform these free actions on your turn:
 - Release your grip with one or more hands.